 Most chemotherapy (and radiation to the head) can cause you to lose hair.
-It is not a guarantee though.
+It is not a guarantee, though.
 Some people only experience thinning.
 Keep in mind that the hair loss is temporary.
 Your hair will grow back after eight to nine months when you are on maintenance therapy.
 It may be slightly different-in texture or color-than it was before.
 There are a few options to think about when dealing with hair loss:

-- First, consider cutting your hair short before it falls out, which will make thinning and hair loss less noticeable and may make the transition to no hair easier. - Consider shaving your head, which will save any embarrassment of shedding and patchy hair loss.
-It can also make your scalp feel less itchy and irritated if that becomes an issue. - You will want to protect your scalp from sun and keep your head warm when your hair thins or falls out.
-Think about gathering some hats and scarves. - If you want to look into getting a wig, have your doctor write a prescription for a cranial prosthesis, which may be covered by your health insurance.
+- First, consider cutting your hair short before it falls out, which will make thinning and hair loss less noticeable and may make the transition to having no hair easier. - Consider shaving your head, which will eliminate shedding and patchy hair loss.
+It can also make your scalp feel less itchy and irritated. - You will want to protect your scalp from sun and keep your head warm when your hair thins or falls out.
+Think about getting some hats and scarves. - If you want to look into getting a wig, have your doctor write a prescription for a cranial prosthesis, which may be covered by your health insurance.